-If you are not eligible to automatically receive Standard cover, you can apply for Additional insurance at any time.
+If you're not eligible to opt-in or automatically receive Standard cover, you can apply for Additional cover at any time.
 Refer to the Additional cover section of this Corporate Insurance Guide.

-For more information refer to the Definitions section of this Corporate Insurance Guide, this includes the definition of Limited Cover and Active Employment.
+For more information refer to the Definitions section of this Corporate Insurance Guide, this includes the definition of Limited Cover and Actively Employed.